wp-plugins/live-chat-support-by-social-intents/readme.txt

 * UI Fixes on Live Chat plugin

 == Description ==
 Live Chat allows you to easily add live chat to your website in under 30 seconds!
 It's packed with features and supports unlimited live chat agents.
-Quickly respond to questions, engage visitors, and boost sales.
+Be there the moment your audience needs you so you can delight customers and sell more.

-Agents chat directly in their browsers and are notified via desktop and email notifications on each new live chat request.
+Agents chat directly in their browsers and are notified via desktop, mobile push, and email notifications on each new live chat request.

-Social Intents offers a 100% Free Trial and an Always Free Account.
+Social Intents offers a 100% Free Trial.

 **Getting Started with our Live Chat Support Plugin**